20 Different Types of Snakes in Louisiana

 However, you may also observe them if you frequently visit the state’s marshy areas.
 Louisiana’s poisonous types of snakes are most active in spring and autumn.

-They are mainly nocturnal, so you may avoid them unless you are out at night camping, trekking, or fishing during the hot months of July and August.
+They are mainly nocturnal, so you may avoid them unless you are camping, trekking, or fishing at night during the hot months of July and August.

 They frequently don’t get larger than three feet.
-Because of their tendency to blend in well with their environment, Eastern Copperheads should be treated with extreme caution.
+Because they tend to blend in well with their environment, Eastern Copperheads should be treated with extreme caution.

 An Eastern Copperhead bite can be painful, even though it won’t kill you.
 They strike without warning.